nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

 #### 1.5.2 `app/services/web/`
 - **Purpose**: Contains services for web content extraction and analysis.
 This includes scraping web pages, extracting relevant content, and analyzing the topics and sentiment of web content.
 - **Location**: `backend/app/services/web/`
+- **Note**: These components are not currently in active use but are maintained for potential future applications requiring web content analysis.
+- **Key Components**:
+  - `web_content_extractor.py`: Utilities for scraping and extracting content from web pages
+  - `url_topic_analyzer.py`: Analysis tools for determining topics and content relevance of URLs

 #### 1.5.3 `app/services/search/`
 - **Purpose**: Contains services for performing web searches and processing search results.
 This includes integrating with search APIs like Tavily and formatting the search results for consumption by other parts of the application.